Something went wrong

 Adoption of solar home heating systems in Butler

-Solar is the most environmentally friendly of all heating fuels.
-With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+The most eco-friendly heating option is solar.
+With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
 Today, 7,204 homes in Butler are heated with active solar arrays.
-This is a 309% gain from 2014, when 1,760 homes incorporated active solar heating.
+This is a 48% gain from 2021, when 4,867 homes used active solar heating.

 Butler County Heating Oil Trends